ZalorCakeLord/Herovah-HTML-Interpretor/README.md

 The fun part!
 While it might seem rather complex at first, Herovah is actually pretty simple, (although I might be a bit biased on that count).

-Herovah has only thirteen functioning commands in this iteration, and I only plan to add about five more to make it turing-completeish.
+Herovah has only nineteen functioning commands in this iteration, and I do not foresee adding more in the near future.

 Those commands are as follows: